 Side channels are everywhere.
-For example, even computing the statistical mean of a data set (see Listing 1) leaks the approximate number of input elements via the running time - the longer the program runs the more input it was given.
+For example, even computing the statistical mean of a data set (see Listing 2.1) leaks the approximate number of input elements via the running time - the longer the program runs the more input it was given.
 This side channel is even exploitable by a remote attacker.
-With local access attackers can determine the number of input elements more precisely.
+With local access attackers can determine the number of input elements more

+2https://keccak.team/files/NoteSideChannelAttacks.pdf Accessed: 2021-03-18 precisely.
 Fortunately, in most applications the number of data elements is not considered to be sensitive information.
 This example is artificial at best but does demonstrate how even the simplest piece of code that does not seem to have any obvious security flaws may reveal unintended information via side channels.